About Carol Fulp

 To help CEOs and organizational leaders understand that diversity is a business imperative and a make-or-break requirement.
 Those who see exponential business success embrace diversity and inclusion while attracting and retaining more diverse professionals and creating workspaces where diverse professionals can thrive.

-PRAISED BY PUBLISHERS WEEKLY AND BOOKLIST
+PRAISED BY PUBLISHERS WEEKLY, BOOKLIST, AND THE WORLD ECONOMIC FORUM

 In our fast-changing demographic landscape, companies that proactively embrace diversity in all areas of their operations will be best poised to thrive.